 There are differences between an ankle fracture and an ankle sprain.
 The difference is that a fracture or break in the bone is required to classify an injury as a broken ankle.
 An ankle sprain occurs when there is a tear or disruption of ligaments in the ankle.
 In some cases, the prognosis of an ankle sprain may be worse than that of a fracture.

-If you are suffering from a broken ankle, you should consult with your podiatrist right away to receive a proper diagnosis and treatment.
+If you are suffering from a broken ankle, consult with your podiatrist immediately to receive a proper diagnosis and treatment.

 Hammertoe is a foot deformity that occurs due to an imbalance in the tendons, muscles, or ligaments that are responsible for holding the toes in their normal position.
 This condition may be caused by poor footwear, foot structure, trauma, and disease.
 The most common solution for hammertoe is to relieve the pain by changing your footwear and wearing orthotics.
 In severe cases, surgery may be required.

 The shoes that are most likely to cause hammertoe are high heeled shoes or shoes that are too tight in the toe box.
 Tight shoes will force your toes to crowd together in a curled position.
 This position will likely continue when you take your shoes off.
 Another cause is trauma.
 When you stub your toe, you are increasing the chance that you will develop hammertoe.

 There are risk factors that may make you more likely to develop this condition.
 Women are more likely to have the condition compared to men, and it is also more likely to appear in those who are older in age.

 Many different foot problems can be avoided by wearing shoes that have adjustability, adequate toe room, and low heels.
 Furthermore, if you want to buy new shoes, you should look to purchase them at the end of the day and make sure you know your correct size.
 The importance of buying shoes at the end of the day is that your feet swell as the day progresses.
 You should also ensure that you are wearing your correct size because your shoe size may change as you grow older.